miso-lims/walkthroughs/3-0-libraries.md

 parent sample's location, the indices can be copy-pasted in the order that the robot requires.

-{% include libraries-receipt.md detailed=page.is-detailed %}
+{% include libraries-receipt.md detailed=page.is-detailed section=3
+  platform='Illumina' type='Paired End' kit='any option' %}

 {% include libraries-qc.md %}